Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 What is a dual eligible?

 Dual-eligibles are enrolled in both programs when a Medicare enrollee’s income and assets are low enough to qualify them for Medicaid help in paying for some of the costs of Medicare – or to qualify them for full coverage under both Medicare and Medicaid.
+(Note that for people who are disabled or at least 65 years old, Medicaid has both income and asset limits, as opposed to the income-based eligibility rules that apply to non-disabled people under age 65.)1

-Full-benefit dual-eligibles can enroll in Dual-Special Needs Plans (D-SNPs), which are the largest category of SNPs (the others are I-SNPs for Medicare beneficiaries who are institutionalized, and C-SNPs for beneficiaries with certain chronic medical conditions, but those account for only a small fraction of all SNP enrollments; most are D-SNPs).1
+Full-benefit dual-eligibles can enroll in Dual-Special Needs Plans (D-SNPs), which are the largest category of SNPs (the others are I-SNPs for Medicare beneficiaries who are institutionalized, and C-SNPs for beneficiaries with certain chronic medical conditions, but those account for only a small fraction of all SNP enrollments; most are D-SNPs).2

 Read more about dual eligibles.